-Responsibilities of the Head Coaches:
+Responsibilities of the Head Coaches

-➤ Participate in the Selection committee to select the members of the Teams for Sparring, Power Breaking and Special Technique Breaking.

-- ➤ Develop a high level training schedule for all athletes in the Canadian Delegation for presentation to prospective delegation members at the selection nationals. - ➤ Give direction for training schedules to trainers and coaches responsible for training the individual athletes and for Prearranged Sparring and Team Patterns teams. - ➤ Prior to competition, attend all meetings with the ITF Tournament Committee as required (e.g. rules, draws, etc.). - Oversee all athletes, coaches and trainers to ensure that they attend training sessions as assigned. - Manage all logistics to ensure competitors are present and on time for competition. - ➤ During competition, ensure that a coach or trainer is assigned to each individual competitor (both patterns and sparring) or team prior to and during their competition. - ➤ Oversee all athletes, coaches and trainers to ensure that established rules concerning Canada's image are applied before, during and after competition. - ➤ Meet with Chief of Delegation during pre-competition and competition periods to assess the current status of the athletes, coaches and trainers and possible changes concerning the delegation - > Support Head Coach(es) and Team Management Committee for all logistics regarding travel, accommodation, registration, etc. prior to the competition.
+- > Select Assistant Coaches from their respective region (East and West). - ➤ Participate in the Selection committee to select the members of the Teams for Sparring, Power Breaking and Special Technique Breaking. - > Develop a high-level training schedule for all athletes in the Canadian Delegation for presentation to prospective delegation members at the selection nationals. - ➤ Organize, promote and facilitate Regional Development Training Camps with the assistance of Regional CTFI Vice-Presidents, Assistant Coaches and other qualified instructors. - ➤ Give direction for training schedules to trainers and coaches responsible for training the individual athletes and for Prearranged Sparring and Team Patterns teams. - ➤ Prior to competition, attend all meetings with the ITF Tournament Committee as required (e.g. rules, draws, etc.). - Oversee all athletes, coaches and trainers to ensure that they attend training sessions as assigned. - Manage all logistics to ensure competitors are present and on time for competition. - > During competition, ensure that a coach or trainer is assigned to each individual competitor (both patterns and sparring) or team prior to and during their competition. - ➤ Oversee all athletes, coaches and trainers to ensure that established rules concerning Canada's image are applied before, during and after competition. - ➤ Meet with Chief of Delegation during pre-competition and competition periods to assess the current status of the athletes, coaches and trainers and possible changes concerning the delegation - > Support Team Management Committee for all logistics regarding travel, accommodation, registration, etc. prior to the competition. - > Provide postmortem of the World Championships to CTFI Board of Directors.